yuhexiong/deploy-doris-and-backup-guide/doris-in-one/doris-in-one.md

-# One Frontend And One Backend In One VM
+# One Frontend, One Backend And One Broker In One VM

 Document refer to [BoldBI](https://support.boldbi.com/kb/article/14891/install-and-configure-apache-doris-in-ubuntu-environment)

 ## Overview

 - Virtual Machine: Ubuntu v22.04.4
+- Platform: JDK 11
 - Database: Doris v2.0.12

 ## Switch To Root User